lemonstand/lemonsync/README.md

 ###Caching

 By default, LemonStand caches all CMS objects (pages, partials, etc.).
-In order to use LemonSync, you will want to temporarily, disable caching.
+In order to use LemonSync, you will want to temporarily disable caching.

 1. Log into your store as the administrator.
 2. Navigate to `/backend/cms/settings` and select **Disable CMS cache for backend users**.